mattansb/git-group-assigment/Group 1/README.md

 3. The story follows Alice as she falls through a rabbit hole into a fantasy world of anthropomorphic creatures.

-4. The book had 2 sequels!
+4. The book had one sequel! which is titled "Through the Looking-Glass, and What Alice Found There".

 5. The book was adapted to film dozens of times, including 	Tim Burton's 2010 "Alice in Underland".